ArenKDesai/Aren-s-Notes/os lec.md

 One attempt at fixing this is keeping state variables that can be checked continuously.
 This is locking with ```Mutex_lock``` and waiting, while the child sends both the signal to unlock *and* the signal to wake up.
 This breaks when the child doesn't acquire the lock.
 Notifying a thread that it's done without taking a lock is called a **naked lock**.

+### Pipes
+Pipes can have multiple writers and readers.